JeffHing/extend-this/README.md

 }
 ```

+**Note:** One of the advantages of adding filters using a method is
+that you have absolute control over where the filters are placed in relation
+to the user provided arguments.

 #### Changing a Method Name

-To change a method name, use the `extend.method()` call.
+To change how an existing method is invoked, use the `.method()` call.
+The
-The following calls change the 'with' method name to 'withMixin'.
+following calls change the mixin method from `.with()` to `withMixin()`:

 ```javascript
 extend.method('withMixin', extend.method('with'));